 Children and their families need support while they are dealing with a child’s illness and treatment.
-You will find support resources both at the Seattle Cancer Care Alliance clinic and at Seattle Children’s.
+You will find support resources both at the Seattle Cancer Care Alliance outpatient clinic on Lake Union and at Seattle Children’s, an SCCA partner organization.

 Seattle Children’s sponsors and hosts a variety of support groups and networks for families of children with special healthcare needs.
 Most of the groups are led by a social worker or nurse.
 Parents or parent-staff partnerships facilitate some groups.

 The Parent Support Program connects families whose children are newly diagnosed or just beginning treatment with trained volunteer parents who have been through a similar experience with their own child.
 The one-to-one peer support takes place primarily over the phone.
 Contact: Lawrie Williams, parent, (206) 987-1119.

 Sibshops provide peer support and education for siblings of children with chronic medical conditions.
 Sibshops meet on Saturdays at Seattle Children’s.
 Programs range from information gathering and discussions to fun activities, games, and special guests.
 Contact Sibshops registration (206) 987-4133 or firstname.lastname@example.org.

 - See a list of some current support groups available through Seattle Children’s.